aligfellow/graphRC/README.md

 vib_analysis input.xyz --ts-frame 5
 ```

-By default, frames with maximum RMSD are selected automatically.
+By default, frame 1 is the TS, and frames with maximum RMSD are selected automatically.

 ---